 This workshop demonstrates the different ways in which postgraduates and postdoctorals can present themselves in an application or CV depending on the type of job they are applying for with the aim of increasing its impact and success.
 Different types of CV are presented, including academic, skills and targeted-based CVs, as well as how to write a professional cover letter.
 This workshop/webinar is usually best presented following the ‘Recognising Skills’ session and/or a career coaching session.
 Examples of CVs are presented and contextualised using live job descriptions and bioscience-specific materials and resources.
 There is scope for the participants send on their CVs to the tutor as a follow-up addition to this workshop.

-6. INTERVIEW WORKSHOP
+6. SUCCESSFUL INTERVIEW TECHNIQUE WORKSHOP

 Interviews come in many shapes and sizes and can be a daunting prospect for even the most experienced professional.
 In this workshop, participants learn about the purpose of interviews and what they can do to maximise their performance.
 By introducing techniques, such as ‘STAR’, the participants practice how to answer long/open questions as well as more specific and challenging ones in structured and coherent way.
 Peer learning is central to this interactive workshop/webinar, which is usually delivered following the CV and Applications workshop, although it can be delivered as a stand-alone session.
 An optional addition to the workshop is the involvement of external professionals who provide realistic mock interviews.

-7. RECOGNISING SKILLS
+7. RECOGNISING YOUR SKILLS – WHAT’S YOUR SUPER-POWER?

-This workshop/webinar aims to raise awareness of the range of skills postgraduates and postdoctorals acquire whilst undertaking their research activities so that they can express this more clearly in moving their career forward whether it is within or outside of academia.
+This workshop/webinar aims to raise awareness of the range of skills postgraduates and postdoctoral researchers acquire whilst undertaking their research activities so that they can express this more clearly in moving their career forward whether it is within or outside of academia.
 Participants are grouped according to their career stage, from 1st year postgraduates through to mature postdoctorals.
 In this way similar roles and tasks are usually defined by the group and can then be translated into skill sets and personal qualities which are linked to a range of examples of live job descriptions.
 This workshop/webinar can be followed on by a CV and application workshop which will demonstrate how to set out personal information depending on the type of position being applied for.

-8. ACADEMIC MOBILITY
+8. ACADEMIC AGILITY AND MOBILITY

-9. RAISING SELF-AWARENESS
+10. RAISING SELF-AWARENESS

 The aim of the session is to raise awareness to the participants of their personality similarities and differences.
 The workshop/webinar makes use of the Myers-Briggs Type Indicator (MBTI) which assesses personality type following completion of a questionnaire (88 questions which takes about 30 minutes to complete).
 The personality profiles derived from this assessment illustrate different ways in which people prefer to organise themselves, take in information, make decisions and communicate.
 It has implications for day-to-day interactions, working style, communication, collaborations, networking, contributing to committee meetings, time management, analysing research results and direction, supervising students etc.

-10. EFFECTIVE NETWORKING (including Social Media)
+11. EFFECTIVE NETWORKING (including Social Media)

 Networking is vital to career success, whether it’s to find and secure a new position or to seek assistance with improving one’s current situation.
 Networking can sometimes be viewed somewhat cynically as ‘using people’, so one of the aims of this workshop/webinar is to demonstrate its real purpose, i.e. to develop and build relationships, exchange information and ideas, and establish mutually beneficial collaborations.
 Central to the art of networking is the ability to present oneself professionally, both in-person and online, and to identify commonalities that serve to build trust between individuals.
-The workshop content includes the ‘what, where and how’ of networking and gives tips and advice on how to identify potential connections, make approaches to people, as well as following up on contacts.
-With plenty of opportunity to interact with each other and practice self-presentation, participants also learn about each other’s work and potential interdisciplinary thinking and future collaborations.

-11. INDIVIDUAL CAREER COACHING/REFLECTION/CV CHECKING
+12. INDIVIDUAL CAREER COACHING/REFLECTION/CV CHECKING

 One-to-one career guidance interviews (usually 30 mins to 1 hour per person via Skype or in person) provide an opportunity for individuals to reflect and discuss their own career plans.
 As a registered professional of the Career Development Institute and qualified with a master’s degree in career guidance (Warwick University, UK), I use recognised guidance and coaching techniques to help people to clarify their current issues and challenges and enable them to work out what to do next to assist them with their career.
 The interviews can be included as part of a workshop session or run separately.